Whitepaper

 13. Business and Storytelling Value

-For Electric Le Mans, completion is the product: a public proof that a pure-electric endurance system can survive Le Mans and become brand value, technical IP, and product roadmap.
+Completion is the product: public proof that a pure-electric endurance system can survive Le Mans and become brand value, technical IP, and roadmap.

 14. Validation Framework